gonum/gonum/README.md

-# Gonum Opt
+# Gonum Optimize

 This is an optimization package for the Go language.
-More documentation can be seen at godoc.org/github.com/gonum/opt
+More documentation can be seen at godoc.org/github.com/gonum/optimize

 ## Issues